By Lynne Forrest

 The Persecutor, on the other hand, has a deep-seated sense of justice.
 He believes in the use of power and assertiveness.
 There is nothing innately wrong with these abilities; they are in fact, important in self care.
 Yet a SGP will exercise these gifts in twisted ways.
 When these essentially male qualities of protection, guidance and boundary setting are not fully acknowledged and claimed – when they are denied, they end up being expressed in unconscious and irresponsible ways – thus a SGP can be seen as a distorted expression of the masculine aspect.

-Because Ann sees herself as a victim who doesn’t have the right to take care of herself or set boundaries, (by saying, something like, “Hi Sweetheart, I had dinner ready on time; when you didn’t get here, I went ahead and ate mine and left yours warming on the stove.”) she resorts to trying to feel powerful through attack.
-Her belief that she is at the mercy of someone who is trying to hurt her keeps her striking out in a distorted effort to protect.
+Because Ann sees herself as a victim who doesn’t have the right to take care of herself or set boundaries.
+Instead of saying something like, “Hi Sweetheart, I had dinner ready on time; when you didn’t get here, I went ahead and ate mine and left yours warming on the stove,” she resorts to retaliation.
+Her belief that she is at the mercy of someone who is trying to hurt her keeps her striking out in a distorted and unnecessary effort to protect herself.

 When we have suppressed both sides … denying both our innate ability to take care of ourselves through healthy nurturing and the right to take protective, assertive action, we are left in Victim.
 As a matter of fact, a good definition for a SGV might be; someone who does not know how to set priorities or boundaries, nor nurtures and protects themselves.